This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Types of Irrigation”.

 d) Flat terrain

-Explanation: Sub-irrigation is a method of artificially raising water table to allow soil to be moistened from below plant’s root zone.
+Explanation: Sub-irrigation is a method of artificially raising water table to allow the soil to be moistened from below plant’s root zone.
 It is also used in commercial greenhouse production.

 7. Water for irrigation can come from ____________ sources.